kristopherbullinger/install-framebot/README.md

 ### If you are experienced with the command line

+Install the required dependency `discord.py` with your preferred package manager.
+For example: `python -m pip install discord.py`.
 Navigate to the directory that contains `mokujin.py` and start the script with python: `python mokujin.py`.
 You should see a "success message" like `Logged in as <bot_name>`.
 The frame bot is now activated for your server.
+By default, the bot will only respond if the message was sent in an approved channel.
+You can modify the `CHANNELS` item in `config.py` to include the names of any channels in your server that the bot should be active in.

 ### If you are not experienced with the command line